Geothermal power in the Philippines: Geothermal power plants in the Philippines

 Leyte island is where the first geothermal power plant, a 3 megawatt wellhead unit, started operations in July 1977.
 Larger-scale commercial production of geothermal power began in 1979 with the commissioning of a 110-megawatt plant at Tiwi field in Albay province.
 IGA figures as of December 2009 show the nation's installed geothermal capacity stands at 1904 megawatts, with gross generation of 10,311 gigawatt-hrs for all of 2009, representing 17% of the nation's total power generation mix.

-As of 2017, the International Renewable Energy Agency estimates the Philippines' net installed geothermal energy capacity at 1.9 gigawatts (GW)—out of the global geothermal installed capacity of 12.7 GW ranking behind the United States (2.5 GW) and ahead of Indonesia (1.5 GW).
+As of 2017, the International Renewable Energy Agency estimated the Philippines' net installed geothermal energy capacity at 1.9 gigawatts (GW)—out of the global geothermal installed capacity of 12.7 GW—ranking behind the United States (2.5 GW) and ahead of Indonesia (1.5 GW).
+By the end of 2024 the Philippines' installed geothermal capacity had reached about 1,984 MW (roughly 2.0 GW), but it had slipped to third place worldwide as Indonesia (about 2,653 MW) overtook it for second; the United States (about 3,937 MW) remained the largest producer.
+Global installed geothermal power capacity stood at around 15 GW at the end of 2024.
 It also estimates that the country can potentially generate 2.1 GW from geothermal sources by 2025.

 The country commissioned the 12-megawatt Maibarara Geothermal Power Plant-2 on March 9, 2018, in Santo Tomas, Batangas.